-5. Reinforcement learning for scheduling
+Reinforcement learning for scheduling 5

-Although staleness minimization is efficient under the known-model assumption, in reality change rates are usually unavailable and vary with time, requiring constant relearning.
-As it turns out, their estimation can be done with only minor changes to LAMBDACRAWL that turn it into a type of model-based reinforcement learning (RL) algorithm.
+All our algorithms so far assume known change rates, but in reality change rates are usually unavailable and vary with time, requiring constant re-learning.
+In this section we modify LAMBDACRAWL into a model-based reinforcement learning (RL) algorithm that learns change rates on the fly.